San Francisco votes on city's scandal-plagued school board

 7 of7

-SAN FRANCISCO (AP) — Another chapter opens in the saga of San Francisco’s scandal-plagued school board Tuesday as voters weigh in on whether to recall three members after a year of controversy that captured national attention.
+SAN FRANCISCO (AP) — A new chapter opens in the saga of San Francisco’s scandal-plagued school board Tuesday as voters weigh in on whether to recall three members after a year of controversy that captured national attention.

-For many parents, Tuesday’s special municipal election is a referendum on how the city’s school board managed the pandemic.
+For many parents, the special municipal election is a referendum on how the city’s school board managed the pandemic.

 Written By